Translation disclaimer (Translation disclaimer)

 (This content has been translated by a computer program and may not be 100% accurate.)

-• How to get advice and information or other support, in a way that is personal to you.
+• How you can access advice and information or other support, in a way that is personal to you.

-• How you can feedback to us about our performance.
+• How you can tell us what you think about our performance.

-• About some of the main things that we have done well.
+• Some of the things that we have done well.

-• The things we need to improve and do better.
+• Some of the things we need to focus on and improve.

 Our ambition is to support you to: